robotraconteur/reynard-the-robot/README.md

 Here is the markdown documentation for the arguments:

-- `--headless`: Run Reynard in headless mode (no GUI)
+- `--headless` - Run Reynard in headless mode (no GUI)
-- `--disable-robotraconteur`: Disable Robot Raconteur service
+- `--disable-robotraconteur` - Disable Robot Raconteur service
-- `--disable-ascii-socket`: Disable ASCII socket server
+- `--disable-ascii-socket` - Disable ASCII socket server
-- `--http-public`: Use public IP for HTTP socket server.
+- `--http-public` - Use public IP for HTTP socket server.
 If omitted, only localhost connections are accepted
-- `--http-port`: Port for HTTP socket server.
+- `--http-port=` - Port for HTTP socket server.
 Default value is 29201
-- `--ascii-socket-public`: Use public IP for ASCII socket server.
+- `--ascii-socket-public` - Use public IP for ASCII socket server.
 If omitted, only localhost connections are accepted
-- `--ascii-socket-port`: Port for ASCII socket server.
+- `--ascii-socket-port=` - Port for ASCII socket server.
 Default value is 29202
-- `--quiet`: Suppress output
+- `--quiet` - Suppress output

 Standard Robot Raconteur command line options can also be used.
 See https://github.com/robotraconteur/robotraconteur/wiki/Command-Line-Options